 We make every effort to ensure the school remains open during term-time for pupils.
 However, on occasions circumstances may arise which can affect the school.
 Schools may be affected by, for example, severe weather, power failures or through any other circumstances that may impact on the school day.
 In such cases we shall do all we can to let you know if this happens.
 We shall keep you in touch by telephone, text, where appropriate, letters, web news and through local radio stations particularly if there are prolonged periods of severe weather.
-The Council's website www.southlanarkshire.gov.uk will be used to let you know if the school is closed and when it will re-open.
+The Council's website www.southlanarkshire.gov.uk will be define the school is closed and when it will re-open.